danielsaidi/website_danielsaidi/collections/_posts/2021/2021-09-23-going-open-source.md

 ---

-In this post, I'll discuss my journey with open-sorce and how I continously try to extract functionality from my various projects into public, open-source libraries.
-I'll reason around why I think this is good (and fun), the steps involved, some perhaps unexpected drawbacks, and when you should consider creating internal or closed-source libraries instead of public ones.
+In this post, I'll discuss my experiences of working on various open-source projects, the steps and processes involved and some learnings.

 ## Background

 I have created many apps over the years, and before that backend systems, apis and websites.
 There is nothing I enjoy as little as writing the same code twice.
 Perhaps copying code and watching the different copies diverge over time is even worse.

 I therefore started creating public libraries pretty early on, where the first I remember was an ambitious tool for ASP (Active Server Pages) and later PHP.
-I started building it in the early 2000s, with an aim to bridge front-end and backend by generating JavaScript entities from the corresponding backend types, that could trigger the same functionality in an async manner (AJAX, anyone?).
+I started building it mid-2000, with an aim to bridge front-end and back-end by generating JavaScript entities from custom back-end types, that could trigger the same functionality in an async manner (AJAX, anyone?).

-Wigbi (Watch It Grow By Itself, as it was called) wasn't open-source, but was released as obfuscated code, since I intended to build a product out of it.
-Still, building it for public use forced me to focus on tasks that I wasn't all that familiar with from just writing code.
-Documentation, versioning, configurability, bug reporting, building a web site - there was so much involved than just coding.
+Wigbi (Watch It Grow By Itself, as it was called) wasn't open-source, but was rather released as obfuscated code, since I intended to release it as a commercial product.
+Still, building it for public use forced me to work on tasks outsied of my comfort zone.
+Documentation, learning about and planning for semantic versioning, configurability, bug reporting etc. - there was so much involved than just coding.

 Wigbi had tons of functionality and even a built-in CMS, but never made it to a commercial product.
 One contributing factor was that I strived for perfection and didn't have a clear definition of done, which led me to decline showing Wigbi to a potential buyer, since it "wasn't done yet".
 Instead of showing what I had at the moment, present a project plan and describe my vision etc. I just said "no".